Skip to main content

 You operate the service.
 Compliance is your responsibility.

-PayRam is open-source software you deploy and run yourself.
+PayRam is self-hosted software you deploy and run yourself.
 Licensing, registrations, KYC/AML where required, tax reporting, consumer-protection rules, and any other obligations in the jurisdictions where you or your merchants do business are entirely your responsibility.

 PayRam is not a payment service provider, does not hold funds on behalf of any party, and carries no liability for how operators or merchants use the software.
 Always consult local counsel before launching commercially.